Divi-0/Jellyfin.Plugin.Crunchyroll/README.md

 This plugin is a third party plugin and was not created by the official Jellyfin team.
 It collects metadata from Crunchyroll and sets Description, Images, ... to the existing Jellyfin Items.
-It also brings back reviews and comments, in read-only mode.
-(Scraped from wayback-machine)
+It also brings back reviews and comments, in a read-only mode.
+(Scraped from WaybackMachine)

+## Features
+A list of all features can be found in the wiki [Features](./wiki/Features)

+## Installation
+A guide can be found in the [Wiki](./wiki/Installation)

 ## Build